 We have tested many classes of instances by varying the number of variables, the size of domains (up to 40 values), the constraint graph density and the tightness.
-However, by lack of space (more results can be found in [15]), we only provide the results obtained by varying t for 200 variables, 20 values per domain and 5,970 constraints (density of 30%) in figure 3 and the results on some representative classes in table 1 (we observed similar results with higher or lesser densities).
-Note that we do not provide the results of w-SC2 in figure 3 because the results are very close to ones of w-SC1 (w-SC2 only detects the inconsistency of a few additional instances while it spends a slightly greater time).
+Figures 3-5 and table 1 present some representative results obtained on various classes.
+Note that we do not provide the results of w-SC2 in figures 3-5 because the results are very close to ones of w-SC1 (w-SC2 only detects the inconsistency of a few additional instances while it spends a slightly greater time).

 Before comparing our algorithm with AC or SAC, we raise the question of the choice of a good value for w.
 If we consider the number of instances which are detected as inconsistent, we can note that this number for w-SC increases as the value of w increases.
 Such a result is foreseeable since for larger values of w, w-SC takes into account more constraints and is able to perform a more powerful filtering.
 The same result generally holds for the runtime which increases with w.
 According to our observations, the value 6 for w seems to correspond to the best trade-off between the runtime and the power of the filtering.
 On the one hand, by exploiting 6-PSTs, 6-SC1 (or 6-SC2) takes into account enough constraints in order to enforce an efficient filtering.
-On the other hand, with larger values of w, the number of removed values and so the number of detected inconsistent instances are not significantly improved while the runtime and the space requirement may increase significantly w.r.t. w = 6.
+On the other hand, with larger values of w, the number of removed values and so the number of detected inconsistent instances are not significantly improved while the runtime and the space requirement may increase significantly w.r.t. those for w = 6.

 Then, if we compare w-SC1 and w-SC2, we can observe in table 1 that generally w-SC2 detects more instances as inconsistent than w-SC1.
 Again, such a result was foreseeable, since w-SC2 takes into account more constraints than w-SC1.
-For the same reason, w-SC2 often spends more time for achieving SC
+For the same reason, w-SC2 often spends more time for achieving SC.

 Now, if we compare the w-SC filtering with AC or SAC w.r.t the number of instances which are detected as inconsistent, we note that 3-SC detects more inconsistencies than AC while SAC may perform better or worse than w-SC depending on the value of w.
 Nevertheless, we can observe that 6-SC often detects more instances as inconsistent than SAC.
-On the 400 instances considered in table 1, we observe that, SAC performs often better than 6-SC1 (199 instances are detected as inconsistent by SAC against 177 by 6-SC1) but worse than 6-SC2 (199 against 335).
+On the 650 instances considered in table 1, we observe that, SAC performs often better than 6-SC1 (310 instances are detected as inconsistent by SAC against 270 by 6-SC1) but worse than 6-SC2 (310 against 530).